 Go Outside And Enjoy the Nature

-Spring, a magical time of the year that brings new life and growth, is deeply intertwined with the essence of Ostara.
+Spring, a time of the year that brings new life and growth, is connected with the essence of Ostara.
 One of the best ways to welcome the season and connect with its spirit is by taking a refreshing spring walk.
-In some parts of the world, the weather can still be a bit chilly, but that doesn’t need to stop you.
+In some parts of the world, the weather can still be a bit chilly, but that doesn't need to stop you.
 Just wear warm clothes or take hot beverages with you, and you are ready to go.

 Focus on New Beginnings

 Spring is in the air, and with it comes the feeling of new beginnings and growth.
-Ostara is the perfect time to embrace this energy by blessing some literal and figurative seeds.
+Ostara is the time to embrace this energy by blessing some literal and figurative seeds.
 Change the soil in your plants, plant some new seeds, or take care of your garden.
-Whether you have a green thumb or not, you can always use this time to list your goals, hopes, and dreams and incorporate them into your ritual.
-The possibilities are endless, and it’s a powerful way to set intentions for the coming year, filling our hearts with hope and optimism for the future.
+Whether you have a green thumb or not, you can use this time to list your goals, hopes, and dreams and incorporate them into your ritual.
+The possibilities are there, and it's a way to set intentions for the coming year, filling our hearts with hope and optimism for the future.

 Spell to Assist in Difficult Changes

 Change can be difficult sometimes, so here is a spell that might help you.
 You will need two candles, one black and one blue to do this spell.
 You should also have something to light them with.
 Find a peaceful place where you can be alone and are ready to begin.
-This ritual is from the lovely Ostara: Llewellyn’s Sabbat Essentials.
+This ritual is from Ostara: Llewellyn's Sabbat Essentials.

 Place the candles so that they are about your eye level when you are sitting or standing in a comfortable position.
 Place the candles next to each other so that the black candle is on the left and the blue is on the right.
 Make the space safe and ready yourself by casting a circle by meditating or performing your own casting rituals.
-Once you are done, take one final look at your candles and ensure they are in a safe area so they won’t cause you danger if you fall asleep, but don’t light them just yet.
+Once you are done, take one look at your candles and ensure they are in a safe area so they won't cause you danger if you fall asleep, but don't light them just yet.

 The confusion, hurt, and stress I feel